Thursday, June 26, 2025

 Stop by the Chamber of Commerce.
 The director is the guy who brought you the call from the Big House.
 Moonlighting for ESPN3, he was also on the call for the Miracle on the Mountain II.

 You do remember the original Miracle on the Mountain, don't you?
-It involved the current Florida coach (who still seems confounded by two-point strategy), the lead singer for Needtobreathe (named for Bear Bryant), and a little overthinking by a Furman coach (who was raising a future Appalachian quarterback).
+It involved a goof-up by the current Florida coach, Billy Napier, the lead singer for Needtobreathe, Bear Rinehart (named for Bear Bryant), and a little overthinking by Furman coach Bobby Lamb (who was raising a future Appalachian quarterback, Taylor Lamb, who nearly slayed Tennessee).

 The real miracle on the mountain is that about 200 million children worldwide have gotten Christmas gifts via Operation Christmas Child from right here in Boone.

 You do know the riddle of 3333, right?
-That’s supposedly the elevation at the Watauga County courthouse.
+At the top step of the Watauga County Courthouse, the elevation above sea level is 3,333.
 The altitude of the field at Kidd Brewer Stadium is actually about 3,250, which gives us the highest football field in the east (except for Avery County High School, 3,760).
-We put up the 3,333 signs to intimidate our winded guests.
+That accounts for the thin air Thompson mentioned.
+We put up the 3333 signs to intimidate our short-winded guests.
 Bobby Cremins, who used to coach basketball up here, once brought a team from Charleston to Boone and told his players not to worry about the thin air, since they were playing indoors!

 As you leave the mountain today, please choose and cut your own Christmas trees.